 South San Antonio Independent School District's CARE Zone (email@example.com) is located at 2707 W. Gerald, San Antonio, TX 78211.
 Since opening our doors in 2019, we have offered no-cost mental wellness services.

 These evidence-based services include: individual, group, family, and substance abuse counseling, as well as psychiatry, and community education groups.

 Click Here to Request Adult Confidential Mental Health Services

 The CARE Zone also partners with the agencies listed below.
 This form can be used if you need assistance with clothes, ESL classes, food, Medicaid and food stamp application assistance, or school supplies.

 San Antonio Threads is a non-profit organization providing new clothing and accessories for referred at-risk teens in the San Antonio Area.
 If you would like to recommend an at-risk student between the ages of 12-21 to receive this service, please contact the school counselor.

-Region 20 delivers education, workforce, and post-secondary education and training transition outcomes for students through innovative service delivery and partnerships that result in efficiencies, alignment, and accountability.
-ESL classes are offered at our CARE Zone, for more information, call 210-977-7000 ext.
-2127.
+Restore Education delivers education, workforce, and post-secondary education and training transition outcomes for students through innovative service delivery and partnerships that result in efficiencies, alignment, and accountability.
+ESL classes are offered at our CARE Zone, for more information, call 210-977-7304.